Lee Hanee: Relationship and marriage

 On November 8, 2021, it was confirmed that Lee was dating a non-celebrity boyfriend.
 They have been dating since early 2021.
 On December 21, 2021, Saram Entertainment confirmed that Lee has married that day, and the wedding ceremony was held in Seoul where only family members attended.
-According to Lee’s agency, her husband is a Korean-American office worker.
+According to Lee's agency, her husband is a Korean-American office worker.
 In January 2022, Lee's agency announced that Lee was 4 months pregnant with her first child.
 On June 20, 2022, she gave birth to a daughter at a hospital in Seoul.
+On March 7, 2025, it was announced that Lee was expecting her second child.
+Lee gave birth to a second daughter on August 24.